 - sewing machine, iron, scissors or rotary cutter+mat, pins, ruler

-- one set of KAM snaps pieces (4 pieces: 2 caps and a socket and a stud piece)
+- one set of KAM snaps pieces

-- KAM snap pliers (best get them in a set)
+- KAM snap pliers - best get them in a set

 - an awl

-How To Make A Strap For Hanging Baskets
+How To Make Straps For Hanging Baskets

 - 1 piece from outer fabric

-- 1 from lining fabric, and
+- one from lining fabric, and

 - 1 piece out of fusible fleece /stabilizer.